 According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences were 27.96% higher in 2021 versus 2012 (a $5.59 difference in value).

-Between 2012 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 2.78% per year.
-In other words, owners' equivalent rent of residences costing $20 in the year 2012 would cost $22.94 in 2017 for an equivalent purchase.
-Compared to the overall inflation rate of 1.28% during this same period, owners' equivalent rent of residences inflation was similar.
+Between 2012 and 2021: Owners' equivalent rent of residences experienced an average inflation rate of 2.78% per year.
+This rate of change indicates significant inflation.
+In other words, owners' equivalent rent of residences costing $20 in the year 2012 would cost $25.59 in 2021 for an equivalent purchase.
+Compared to the overall inflation rate of 1.53% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2012: Pricing changed by 1.99%, below the average yearly change for owners' equivalent rent of residences during the 2012-2017 time period.
-Compared to overall inflation for all items in 2012 (2.03%), price inflation for owners' equivalent rent of residences was lower.
+In the year 2012: Pricing changed by 2.03%, which is below the average yearly change for owners' equivalent rent of residences during the 2012-2021 time period.
+Compared to inflation for all items in 2012 (2.07%), inflation for owners' equivalent rent of residences was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences:

 Below are calculations of equivalent buying power for Owners' equivalent rent of residences, over time, for $20 beginning in 2012.
 Each of the amounts below is equivalent in terms of what it could buy at the time:

 |Year||USD Value||Inflation Rate|